 Regulations on Skateboards, Bicycling, Rollerblading, & Motor Scooters

 The purpose of this regulation is to establish guidelines governing the use of skateboards, bicycles, motor scooters, and rollerblades on campus.
-Reference is also made to the Tarleton Student Handbook, Code of Student Conduct.
+Reference is also made to the Tarleton Student Rules, Code of Student Conduct.